whitneyburton/portfolios/students/1610-back/michael-schutte/michael_mod_two_portfolio.markdown

 Annie: I'm so stoked we got to work on this project together!
 I've always respected how much innovative drive you bring to programming.
 You seem undaunted by the need to explore and learn new technologies, and I think it gives the group an extended sense of can-do attitude.
 In terms of critical feedback, I recommend working 'smarter not harder' in terms of methods and tools.
 You obviously know how to get things running perfectly, but there were a few instances (e.g., not using before blocks in the specs, using Ruby methods over ActiveRecord or Rails methods) where you could have saved yourself many lines of code and cognitive load with simpler solutions.
 Overall, I'm completely grateful for your commitment to defining and sticking to a clean and efficient workflow process.
 It definitely elevated our project to the next level.
 Thanks so much for all your work and meaningful contributions to Scoopful.

 Amy: Fantastic job as project manager for Little Shop.
 Your attention to detail was essential and made our distribution of work much more efficient and merge-friendly.
 For future work, I recommend you practice taking a second to slow down when problems or bugs emerge.
-I got the sense that in these events, your instinct is to expect the worst and act quickly, which can lead to unnecssarily complex decisions.
+I got the sense that in these events, your instinct is to expect the worst and act quickly, which can lead to unnecessarily complex decisions.
 That sense of urgency and focus, of course, also results in very high quality code that we as a group could all depend on, so maybe just try zooming out more to decide if a situation is worth your energy or not.
 Overall, I'm very glad we got to finally work on a project together, and I can't wait to see the work you do in the future.

 Kyle: I'm very grateful for getting to work with you on this final project.
 You are an incredibly strong programmer, yet the technical mastery never comes across as arrogant or pretentious.
 You are an incredibly clear communicator, and demonstrate seemingly endless patience in all your group interactions.
 I suppose one downside to your competence is that you implemented features on this project without asking any questions, such as the Carrier Wave configuration.
 Since no questions came up, I didn't even realize so much set up went into the gem, and I didn't know how to use it at first.
 So, for future work, I recommend that if you go off and do your Kyle thing and learn something new, teach it back to the group with a quick walkthrough or something.
 Overall, I'm very grateful for the chance to work with you.
 Thank you for providing so many learning opportunities by sharing your knowledge.